mtdamert/paws-data-pipeline/documentation/NARRATIVE.md

 Updated Solution April 2020:
  - Animal adoption and fostering instances would be identified from Petpoint.
- - Each adoption/fostering instance would be associated with the corresponding human contact from PAWS Data Pipeline master table (and thus linking to contact instances in Salesforce and other repositories)
+ - Each adoption/fostering instance would be associated with the corresponding human contact from PAWS Data Pipeline matches table (and thus linking to contact instances in Salesforce and other repositories)
  - A set of fields will be set up on the Salesforce Contact object for instances of adoptions/fosters
  - Adoption/Foster instances will be added to the appropriate contacts in Salesforce, listing the date of placement.